encse/adventofcode/2024/Day24/README.md

 I took the images from [build-electronic-circuits.com](https://www.build-electronic-circuits.com/full-adder/).

 I implemented this logic in my 'fix' method.
-I start with the output x01 and y01 and try to identify the gates for the individual steps.
+I start with the inputs x01 and y01 and try to identify the gates for the individual steps.
 Where I found an error, I manually checked my input to figure out what went wrong.
 I had just two different kind of errors which can be corrected by the fixer.